May is Arthritis Month: What is Osteoarthritis?

 The pain, decreased mobility, and other symptoms associated with OA may lead to other negative health effects not necessarily involving the joints.
 A good illustration of this includes the possible weight gain and development of heart disease and diabetes due to a sedentary lifestyle caused by the joint pain (primarily hip and knee in this example).

-So what are the treatment options for OA?
 As it is a chronic (long-term) condition, there is no “cure” for OA but symptoms can be managed.
 It all starts with lifestyle changes; these include getting enough exercise, changing eating habits, and making sure you have enough physical activity throughout the day.
 For symptoms of OA, your doctor may prescribe anti-inflammatory drugs, corticosteroids (either to take by mouth or a solution that is injected directly into the joint), and physical and occupation therapy to try to improve your range of motion.
 If none of these options are adequately managing OA symptoms, an orthopedic surgeon may recommend a joint replacement surgery.

 Do you think you may have Osteoarthritis in one or more of your joints?
 Consult an orthopedic specialist today!